Normativity of Predictions: A New Research Perspective

-- 1Institute of Philosophy, Cardinal Stefan Wyszyński University in Warsaw, Poland
+- Institute of Philosophy, Cardinal Stefan Wyszyński University in Warsaw, Warsaw, Poland

 One of the most interesting philosophical aspects of predictive processing (PP) is the normativity of predictive mechanisms and its function as a guide of action.
 In my opinion this framework provides us with good tools to describe and explain the phenomenon of normativity.
 It is possible to justify the thesis that explanations in the PP approach are normative in nature.
 They are like that because predictive mechanisms themselves are normative.
 By normative function of prediction I understand a feature of prediction which is constitutive (Bickhard, 2003) for action control as well as for the structure and content of the world model that is internal to a given cognitive system.
-They are normative in the sense of possibly being wrong (Bickhard, 2015a, 2015b, 2016).
+They are normative in the sense of possibly being wrong (Bickhard, 2015a,b, 2016).
 Normative are also some properties of the environment.
 Both those factors are crucial for content and truth-value of representations.
 With no normativity, there is no error and it is hard to explain the possibility of misrepresentations.
 It means that predictions are also normative for action because they can be true (more probably in the Bayesian manner) or false (less probably in the Bayesian manner).

-In the PP framework (Clark, 2013, 2016; Hohwy, 2013; Friston, 2010), the main function of the brain (understood as a multilevel, hierarchical and generative model) is to minimize prediction errors, i.e. any potential discrepancies between information from sensory input and expectations related to the source and nature of such information.
+In the PP framework (Friston, 2010; Clark, 2013, 2016; Hohwy, 2013), the main function of the brain (understood as a multilevel, hierarchical, and generative model) is to minimize prediction errors, i.e., any potential discrepancies between information from sensory input and expectations related to the source and nature of such information.
 This function is of key importance for the organism because, according to the PP framework, all perception serves the aim of ensuring that the organism operates efficiently in its environment: the brain keeps creating statistical predictions of what happens in the world.
 It predicts the current and future forms of information reaching the brain through sensory modalities.
 The predictions are hierarchically arranged and created at individual levels of the model.
 Thus, estimates made at different hierarchical levels relate to predictions present at other levels.
 More precisely, predictions impose a top-down structure on the bottom-up flow of information coming from the senses.
 Prediction errors are used by the model (at each level) to correct its current estimate of the input signal and generate the next prediction.
 The aim of low-level predictions is to clarify the spatial and temporal dimensions of incoming information.
 Predictions at higher levels of the model are more abstract.
 This framework suggests that the brain copes with making predictions by continuously estimating and re-estimating its own uncertainty (Clark, 2016, p.
 57).
 What does it mean?

-Minimization of free energy (in the informational-theoretical sense) consists in changing internal representations of the model in such a way as to approximate the posterior density of the causes of sensations (Friston, et al., 2010).
+Minimization of free energy (in the informational-theoretical sense) consists in changing internal representations of the model in such a way as to approximate the posterior density of the causes of sensations (Friston et al., 2010).
 This means that free energy is minimized when there is a change in predictions about the sources of statistical information obtained from sensory input.
-The change can be achieved by either (1) altering the properties of the model (changing adopted predictions)—perceptual inference; or (2) changing the environment through active inference, i.e. an action that modifies the state or causal structure of the world; thereby generating new sensory information.
+The change can be achieved by either (1) altering the properties of the model (changing adopted predictions)—perceptual inference; or (2) changing the environment through active inference, i.e., an action that modifies the state or causal structure of the world; thereby generating new sensory information.
 Perception reduces free energy by changing predictions, whereas action achieves the same by changing the information reaching the model.
 Therefore, the biological systems described by Friston should be interpreted in terms of active agents who minimize prediction errors with the use of a probabilistic generative model.
 It follows that the minimization of prediction errors serves a normative function in relation to the agent.
-First, it maintains a homeostatic balance; second, it obliges the agent to make predictions about the state of the world in order to learn the unknown parameters responsible for its motion by optimizing the statistical information coming from sensory input (Friston, et al., 2010, p.
+First, it maintains a homeostatic balance; second, it obliges the agent to make predictions about the state of the world in order to learn the unknown parameters responsible for its motion by optimizing the statistical information coming from sensory input (Friston et al., 2010, p.
 233).

 This normative and abductive aspect of policy selection plays a key role for the interpretation of free energy minimization as approximate Bayesian inference or self-evidencing (Hohwy, 2016).
 In other words, it speaks to the fact that uncertainty-reducing policies have to be selected via a process of Bayesian model selection.
-This in turn rests upon the capacity to entertain counterfactual hypotheses like “what would happen if I did that".
-Hence, active inference and PP goes beyond homoeostasis and, possibly, becomes a purely personal inference (Seth, 2015) .
+This in turn rests upon the capacity to entertain counterfactual hypotheses like “what would happen if I did that.”
+Hence, active inference and PP goes beyond homoeostasis and, possibly, becomes a purely personal inference (Seth, 2015)1.

 Based on the hypothesis it has formulated, the cognitive system takes relevant action which is supposed to interfere with the causal structure of the world in a way that will make the hypothesis or prediction probable or true (Clark, 2016, p.
 116).
 In this sense, a relevant prediction serves a specific normative function which should be understood in two ways: as primary normativity; and as normativity of mechanism.